ddamato/token-operations/README.md

 >```
 > These tokens are the least common for authors and are skipped in the `$operations` processing altogether due to the complexity of identifying and referencing their values.
 If you have composite tokens in your file, it is recommended to prepare aliases as non-composite tokens if they require operations and then run the results through another system which can resolve composites.
 >
-> There is a future opportunity to improve this.
+> There may be a future opportunity for improvement in this area.

 ## Anatomy